gpstar81/GPStar-proton-pack/OPERATION.md

 - Pressing the Barrel Wing Button while you are already throwing a Proton Stream with the Intensify button will initiate "Cross the Streams".

-- The Barrel Wing Button at the end of the Neutrona Wand switches between these available firing modes while the wand is active and not throwing a stream:
+- The Barrel Wing Button at the end of the Neutrona Wand switches between these available system modes while the wand is active and not throwing a stream:
 	1. Proton Stream (Default)
 	1. Slime Blower
 	1. Stasis Stream